UseCase

 Creating a use case means defining:

-- its dependencies (repositories and/or use cases)
+- its dependencies (ports and/or use cases)

 - a factory that receives these instantiated dependencies and returns the use case function